-Even after the majority of Catholics had long abandoned the Gesu parish in North Philadelphia, Gesu School remained — as a matter of faith and social justice — to provide our mostly non-Catholic inner-city children with a quality education.
-At Gesu, we believe that each student is a gift from God who needs nurturing, love, guidance and devotion.
+Even after the Gesu parish in North Philadelphia closed, Gesu School remained — as a matter of faith and social justice — to provide our mostly non-Catholic inner-city children with a quality education.
+At Gesu, we believe that each student is a gift from God who needs nurturing, love, guidance, and devotion.
 We believe that each child has the ability to learn, and it is our responsibility and purpose to provide unconditional love and a supportive atmosphere in which each child can develop to his or her fullest potential.

 From classroom debates over the death penalty and service-learning projects to mission collections that help children overseas, Gesu’s students have the opportunity to grow spiritually, socially, and emotionally, whatever their faith background.

 Both of the religious congregations that sponsor Gesu School — the Jesuits and the Sisters, Servants of the Immaculate Heart of Mary — are well-known and well-respected educators.
 Gesu School benefits immensely from the talents and special charisms of these two amazing groups of men and women.
 We are blessed to have one Jesuit and two IHMs as part of our leadership and staff, as well as several Jesuits and IHMs on our Board of Trustees.

 Some of the special qualities you will find at Gesu thanks to the Jesuits and IHMs are:

 - Service to our children with love, hope, and fidelity

 - The conviction that every child can learn, regardless of the challenges he or she faces